zellerlab/stag/README.md

   * sklearn
   * h5py

-If you have [conda](https://conda.io/docs/), you can install the dependencies and create an enviroment:
+If you have [conda](https://conda.io/docs/), you can install the dependencies by creating an environment:
 ```bash
 conda env create -f conda_env_stag.yaml
 conda activate stag